RuijieJ/pren/README.md

-# pren
+# Primitive Representation Learning Network (PREN)
+This repository contains the code for our paper

-Codes for "Primitive Representation Learning for Scene Text Recognition" (CVPR 2021)
+**"Primitive Representation Learning for Scene Text Recognition" (accepted by CVPR 2021)**

+<font color=Gray>Ruijie Yan, Liangrui Peng, Shanyu Xiao, and Gang Yao